brianwelman2/github-actions-tutorial/README.md

 ## **IMPORTANT STEP!**

 Please ensure you do this otherwise it will not work for you.
 First you need to **fork** this repository so that you can edit and change it yourself.
-Once you have forked the repository, run the following commands:
+Once you have forked the repository, run the following commands (replace the url with your own from your forked repository when cloning):

 1. Clone the repository to your machine, using `https` or `ssh`: